thundra-io/thundra-agent-python/README.md

 ## Thundra Foresight

 Foresight is a project powered by Thundra agent to show every detail for test runs.
 For know, it only supports pytest.
+Although Its automatically enabled after installing Thundra as 'pip install thundra', you need to set THUNDRA_APIKEY and THUNDRA_AGENT_TEST_PROJECT_ID as described below.

 ### Activating Thundra Foresight